neyole/demo-repo/README.md

 ## Local Development

-open index.html in a browser
+open index.html in your browser